spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 Get a copy of the repository with this command: `git clone --recursive https://github.com/TheRealZoidberg/terraform-deploy` (Note: eventually, this will be will be merged back into the parent repository).

-The terraform-deploy repository has two subdirectories with independent Terraform configurations: *aws-creds* and *aws*.  *aws-codecommit-secrets* is a separate repository and will become a third subdirectory after being cloned.
+The terraform-deploy repository has two subdirectories with independent Terraform modules: *aws-creds* and *aws*.  *aws-codecommit-secrets* is a separate repository and will become a third subdirectory after being cloned.

 ### Setup IAM resources